enesbkorkmaz/enestools/README.md

 This repository will contain various small tools and scripts that will be useful for different tasks.

 Current Tool List:
-- Python-based phone number generator
+- Python-based phone number generator(main/phone_number_generator.py)